whichoneiwonder/RiftValleyRacer/readme.txt

 there are many more than that for the entire terrain.

 This was done so that the player would have a large area to explore and race through, while also maintaining a reasonable
 frame rate.
-The fog effect, discussed later, allowed the terrain chunks to be loaded seamlessly without any visual cue that
+The fog effect, discussed later, allowed the terrain chunks to be loaded seamlessly with little visual cue that
 the loading was taking place.